kirkone/Expose/readme.md

 expose.sh -p example.site
 ```

-The -p flag privides the name of the project folder that should be processed.
+The -p flag provides the name of the project folder that should be processed.
 Defaults to the first folder in the `./projects` folder.

 ```
 expose.sh -d